york-deng/adapterj/README.md

 Unlike Windows MFC, Java Swing, and Android applications, the web applications we talk about that's running in a production environment, its View is on a different machine than its Controller!
 For a web browser, HTML is its data or document.
 But for a web application, HTML is the View it wants to get.
 Usually, save these HTML codes in a web page into a HTML file, and open this HTML file with a web browser, we can still see what it was like.

 When I think, if HTML is a simple View in such a web application, how should we implement a clean and capable MVC framework?
 If we already have one HTML file that is used as a view, how do we adapt the data into HTML view to get the same effect as Java Swing and Android?
-Why does the existing web framework always give us a feeling of being in the throat:confounded:？
+Why does the existing web framework always give us a feeling of being in the throat :confounded:？

 The reason is not hard to think of, ```from PHP to JSP, JSF, and even Thymeleaf, they are "polluting" of standard HTML.
 The special tags and tag attributes they define, in addition to being used to adapt data into HTML, have no other use! ```A good technical solution, it should not let the developer see what they need to hide under the programming interface. ```Standard HTML, standard JavaScript, standard CSS, standard Java, these are programming interfaces, which are the syntax, tags, and attributes that developers need to know.
 It should not include the special syntax, tags, and attributes defined by an application framework.```